 I have evaluated the current ANTS 4.3 profiler.
 ANTS works right out of the box and here I can see all functions but the disadvantage is a huge overhead.
 ANTS tries to eliminate the overhead in the calculation but is not totally succesful with this task.

 The thought behind evaluating Silverlight 2 was to check whether Silverlight is suited to build rich office applications, that can be handled just like common GUI applications but just in IE. Another central question was to verify that I can use my Xaml controls from WPF applications seamlessly in Silverlight 2.
+So I am really not interested in fancy design, multimedia and other special effects that seems to be the general target audience for Silverlight 2.

 First thing you have to do when you try to evaluate Silverlight 2 with Visual Studio you have to download a whole bunch off applications.
 Most important it seemed to install the Silverlight Tools for Visual Studio 2008 SP1 .